iamanupambharti/Expenses/README.md

 ## Features

-- **Manual and Smart Expense Entry:** Add expenses manually with detailed information or use the "Smart Add" feature to automatically parse and categorize expenses from natural language input (e.g., "Lunch at McDonald's for 12 dollars").
+- **Manual Entry:** Add expenses manually with detailed information.
-- **Voice Input:** Dictate your expenses using the voice input feature for a hands-free experience.
 - **Expense Management:**
   - View all your expenses in a clean, organized table.
   - Sort expenses by date.